-Desired outcome: Stakeholders aware of and committed to their roles and
+Desired outcome: Stakeholders aware of and committed to their roles and responsibilities in weed management

-All users and managers of the State's natural resources share a responsibility to ensure their sustainable management.
-All land managers, including government agencies involved in natural resource management, need to adopt the principles of the State Weed Plan if implementation is to be successful.
-Communicating the roles and responsibilities of Government agencies, industry and private landowners and coordinating their response is important to the success of the State Weed Plan.
+All users and managers of the State's natural resources share a responsibility to ensure their sustainable management, include individual land owners and lessees, government agencies community and industry groups who are involved in natural resource management.
+All these parties need to adopt the principles of the State Weed Plan if effective weed management is to be successful.
+Communicating the roles and responsibilities of government agencies, industry and private landowners and coordinating their response is important to the success of the State Weed Plan.